-We must also address when Medicaid covers wisdom teeth removal because this publicly funded program for low-income families is medical and dental insurance in many instances.
+We must also address when Medicaid covers wisdom teeth removal because, in many instances, this publicly funded program for low-income families is medical and dental insurance.

 Medicaid covers wisdom tooth extraction differently in every state for adults and children, reflecting its dual nature and the diversity of our country.

 |Children under 21

 |Gum-impacted in 25 states

 Medicaid does not cover dental work for adults uniformly.
 Although a federal program, each state determines what oral care benefits to support through its budget.
 Therefore, some individuals over twenty-one will have coverage, while others will not.

 When Dental Covers Wisdom Teeth Removal